 Your credit score plays a crucial role in determining not just approval, but the rates and terms you’ll qualify for.
 In Canada, most traditional lenders look for a minimum score of 680 to access the best rates and products.

 Beyond the score itself, lenders examine the depth of your credit profile.
 Having a high score with no active credit accounts is nearly as problematic as having a low score.
+Learn how to build and improve your credit score fast.
 Lenders want to see multiple active trade lines demonstrating your ability to manage credit responsibly.

 Two key credit bureaus operate in Canada: Equifax and TransUnion.
 While most lenders primarily use Equifax, some items may be reported to one bureau but not the other.
 Checking both reports helps you identify and address any issues before they derail your application.